apereo/cas/docs/cas-server-documentation/installation/Logout-Single-Signout.md

 ### Asynchronous SLO Messages

 By default, backchannel logout messages are sent to endpoint in an asynchronous fashion.
 This behavior can be modified via CAS settings.
-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#logout).

 ## SSO Session vs. Application Session